Construction Accidents Lawyers in Media, PA

-If you or your loved one has been hurt on a construction job site or while working in the construction industry, the workers’ compensation lawyers of Schmidt, Kirifides & Rassias are ready to evaluate your case.
+Our personal injury lawyers are ready to evaluate your case if you or your loved one has been hurt on a construction job site or while working in the construction industry.
 We approach construction injury and fatality cases strategically.
-Our founding partner, Mark Schmidt, is certified as a specialist in the practice of workers’ compensation law by the Pennsylvania Bar Association as authorized by the Pennsylvania Supreme Court.
+Our founding partner, Mark Schmidt, is certified as a specialist in practicing workers’ compensation law by the Pennsylvania Bar Association as authorized by the Pennsylvania Supreme Court.

-Falls, slips, and trips are the most frequent injury and fatality events in the construction sector.
+The construction sector’s most frequent injury and fatality events are falls, slips, and trips.
 Other common reasons for accidents at construction work sites include:

-- Contact with objects or equipment – Workers on job sites frequently work near or next to large, powerful machines and equipment.
-Workers can get caught on, under or between pieces of equipment.
+- Contact with objects or equipment – Job site workers frequently work near large, powerful machines and equipment.
+Workers can get caught on, under, or between pieces of equipment.
 This scenario can lead to serious crushing injuries.

 - Negligence by other workers – While all construction workers try to do their best, there are certain days when a person feels detached from the world around them.
 Distracted or disengaged workers are more likely to make mistakes or otherwise engage in negligence that causes death or injury.